Jdure/portfolio/projects/threads.md

 ![Cart](https://res.cloudinary.com/dhfp2qscl/image/upload/v1677345735/Screen_Shot_2023-02-25_at_12.18.18_PM_rvnjcr.png)

 I built this project to create a foundation for future e-commerce sites I plan on building.
-This site will serve as a solid base for me to make, enabling me to focus on the specifics of each new project rather than starting from scratch each time.
+This site will serve as a solid base for me to make e-commerce sites, enabling me to focus on the specifics of each new project rather than starting from scratch each time.
 Using Next.js, Tailwind, and Shopify Storefront API is a winning combination 🚀.

 My goal with this project was to create an e-commerce site that was easy to use and provided an exceptional shopping experience.
 To achieve this, I designed the site with accessibility and mobile responsiveness in mind.
 For accessibility, I followed the [a11y checklist](https://www.a11yproject.com/checklist/) along with [Google's Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/).
 In addition, I used a Tailwind library called [DaisyUI](https://daisyui.com/) to quickly design UI components for mobile responsiveness.
 Although there are some quirks with this component library.